 The San Diego Zoo’s first caracal pair arrived in 1963.
 We’ve had several more since then, including 19 births.

-Today, the Zoo has a caracal in an off-exhibit area, but the San Diego Zoo Safari Park has a caracal named Kasten.
-He is trained as an animal ambassador, meeting guests up close and making television appearances.
+Today, the Zoo has a female caracal in Africa Rocks, and the San Diego Zoo Safari Park has a caracal named Kasten who is trained as an animal ambassador, meeting guests up close and making television appearances.
 With the assistance of his trainers, Kasten has been interacting with and educating the public since 2002; he is known by many for his incredible acrobatics and seems to enjoy demonstrating his predatory instinct and amazing jumping abilities by stalking and then leaping to catch a stuffed toy on a lure as if it were live prey.